Haywhyoh/FreeUdemy/README.md

 # FreeUdemy
 A website that display free udemy courses
-I hopr muy screen is showing as i'm typing
+I hopr muy screen is showing as I'm typing.